 A typical starch like a potato that Hawaiians brought with them, this starch is typically steamed, baked, boiled or even deep fried.
 Many different versions of breadfruit are being created to infuse more local starches into the food menu.
 Find out more about breadfruit in Hawaii and how to make some delicious dishes on that post.

 Where to find breadfruit – you can buy at farmers markets or have this in a mixed Hawaiian plate at various take out places.

-What is Luau stew – a delicious comfort food that grandma made that is a popular Hawaiian dish and made with seasoned and cooked taro leaves and added protein, typically a beef brisket which oozes amazing flavors to the stew.
+A delicious comfort food that grandma made that is a popular Hawaiian dish and made with seasoned and cooked taro leaves and added protein, typically a beef brisket which oozes amazing flavors to the stew.
 Other typical ingredients that you will find in the stew includes: coconut milk, ginger, onion, pepper and seaweed.

-Where to find Luau stew – popular take out food places, cafes and local mom and pop counter shops will sell this delicious comfort style food.
+Where to find Lu’au stew – popular take out food places, cafes and local mom and pop counter shops will sell this delicious comfort style food.

 Where to find poke – there are poke specialty shops, grocery stores and take out places that all sell different versions of poke all over Hawaii.

 Here’s why we love eating poke around the islands below

 One of the most craved after native Hawaiian food found in rocky beaches around the islands is opihi.
 This is the local edible shellfish or limpet that attaches to rocks on a seashore and is typically pried from the rocks and eaten raw like an oyster.
 The raw ocean goodness of Opihi shellfish is mixed with sea salt and sometimes seaweed to add more flavor and texture.
 Sometimes opihi is grilled and mixed in the a variety of sauces and ingredients to create more flavor and taste.